 Bodie, California, is home to a unique ghost town that showcases what’s left when a gold rush goes bust.
 It’s a great spot for teaching kids some living US history.
 But beware: This is a REAL ghost town.
 Don’t expect gift shops and concessions.
 And getting there can be a car-rattling experience.

 Most of us have visited museums with realistic displays of pioneer or pilgrim life.
 Dust-free displays of colorful quilts, books on a wooden bench and pristine lace curtains give us a glimpse of life in earlier times.
+Some, like the Baker Heritage Museum in Oregon, let you dress up in costumes.

 Don’t expect those dust-free, colorful displays while exploring the gold-mining ghost town at Bodie State Historic Park!